 Almost as difficult is judging the gardens all across Walmer because, unlike most competitions, our gardeners don’t even have to enter!

-To make sure that everyone has an equal chance every July the judges walk along every road in the parish garden spotting and listing those whose efforts deserve to be acknowledged.
+To make sure that everyone has an equal chance every July the judges walk along every road in the town garden spotting and listing those whose efforts deserve to be acknowledged.

 Many people will then be awarded certificates of achievement but this is, after all, a competition so short lists will be drawn up in the different categories and an experienced judge from the Royal Horticultural Society will visit the short-listed gardens and decide which of them should be awarded the ultimate prizes.

 The top prizes, along with framed copies of the winning poster designs, will be presented to the winners at an annual ceremony and the whole event will usually be reported on by our local paper and featured both on the Council’s own website and in the Rural Roundup magazine.